StShoo/soulslike-game/README.md

 # Horror School Game
-Soulslike game project made with Unity engine.
+Horror game project made with Unity engine.

 ## To start work you need to do:
 # 1.